matrix-profile-foundation/joss_paper/paper.md

 ![Overview of the Matrix Profile.\label{fig:example0}](mp_overview_paper.png)

 The Matrix Profile scales extremely well when applied to large datasets, as demonstrated in several recent publications [@MP2; @MP8].
 Its usage requires the selection of only a single parameter _k_, which is the length of the subsequence for which Euclidean distances are calculated.
 The recent formulation of the pan-Matrix Profile [@MP20] simplifies this result even further, as it creates a global calculation of all possible subsequence lengths condensed into a single visual summary (*Figure 2*).
-The X-axis is the index of the matrix profile, and the Y-axis is the corresponding subsequence length.
+The X-axis is the index of the Matrix Profile, and the Y-axis is the corresponding subsequence length.
 The darker the shade, the lower the Euclidean distance at that point.
 Thus, the pan-Matrix Profile enables truly naive exploration of any time series, which can then be examined in more detail for greater understanding.

 ![A synthetic time series.\label{fig:example1}](synthetic-time-series.png)

 ![The pan-Matrix Profile of the time series in Figure 2.\label{fig:example2}](pan_mp.png)

-Although the Matrix Profile can be a game-changer for time series analysis, leveraging it to produce insights is a multi-step computational process, where each step requires some level of domain experience.
+Although the Matrix Profile can be a game-changer for time series analysis, leveraging it to produce insights is a multi-step computational process, where each step requires some level of technical understanding.
 MPA resolves this challenge through three unique facets: an “out-of-the-box” working implementation, gentle introductions to core concepts that naturally lead into deeper exploration, and multi-language accessibility.

-To standardize the natural flow of using the Matrix Profile, MPA consists of three core API components: 1) _Compute_, which computes the Matrix Profile, 2. _Discover_, which provides methods for evaluating the MP for motifs & discords and 3. _Visualize_, which displays results through basic plots.
+To standardize the natural flow of using the Matrix Profile, MPA consists of three core API components: 1. _Compute_, which computes the Matrix Profile, 2. _Discover_, which provides methods for evaluating the MP for motifs & discords and 3. _Visualize_, which displays results through basic plots.
 These three capabilities are wrapped up into a high-level capability called _Analyze_, a user-friendly interface that enables individuals lacking prior knowledge about the inner workings of Matrix Profile to quickly leverage it on their own data.
 With a single line of code, _Analyze_ combines the pan-Matrix Profile with an under the hood algorithm to choose a pre-determined number of sensible motifs and discords from across all possible window sizes.
 As users gain more experience and intuition with MPA and its outputs, they can easily dive deeper into any of the three core components to make further functional gains.

 As data footprints continue to expand, the need for more robust time series methodologies will grow in lockstep.
 MPA provides an effective solution to this challenge that can simultanously unlock the potential of seasoned statistical veterans and brand-new data scientists across a myriad of applications.